midoh7/Algorithms/README.md

-# Algorithm solution by me
+# Algorithm solutions by me